Norway's closely watched prostitution ban works, study finds

 However, the lower demand has resulted in lower prices, a problem for prostitutes who often come from poor countries and have few other options to earn a living, the report said.

-The nearly 200-page report is based on six months of research, including interviews with male and female prostitutes, police and support organisations.
+The nearly 200-page report is based on six months of research, including interviews with male and female prostitutes, police and support organizations.

 The Norwegian law applies to all its citizens anywhere, making it illegal for Norwegians to buy sex even in countries where the activity is accepted.